alexmartgon/vm-provisioning/README.md

 - [ ] Script uses ESXI service user to perform task.

 ## License and copyright notice
-The terraform used in this Terraform script was developed by Josenk. https://github.com/josenk/terraform-provider-esxi https://registry.terraform.io/providers/josenk/esxi
+The terraform provider used in this Terraform script was developed by Josenk.
+Thank you very much for your incredible work.

+https://github.com/josenk/terraform-provider-esxi
+https://registry.terraform.io/providers/josenk/esxi